Consent

 How do I know if someone is incapacitated and cannot consent?

-Common warning signs that a person may be incapacitated or approaching incapacitation as a result of alcohol or drug use include slurred or incomprehensible speech, vomiting, or unsteady gait.
-Alcohol and drugs can lower inhibitions and create confusion over whether consent is freely and affirmatively given.
-Keep in mind: The impact of alcohol and other drugs varies from person to person.
+Common warning signs that a person may be unable to consent as a result of alcohol or drug use include slurred or incoherent speech, vomiting, or unsteady walking.